Israelites (song): Appearance in other media

 The song has appeared in numerous movies and television programs, including the soundtracks of the 1989 American film Drugstore Cowboy and the 2010 British film Made in Dagenham.

 On November 3, 2019, "Israelites" was prominently featured in the third episode of HBO's Watchmen.
 Potentially because of this usage, the song charted again, entering the Billboard Digital Reggae Song Sales Chart at #2.

+In 1989 the song was used as part of an advertising campaign by Hitachi’s Maxell tapes brand.
+The concept for the campaign was based on the tendency for pop lyrics to be unintelligible and comically misunderstood.
+A reggae fan holds up a number of boards as the music plays, upon which the misheard lyrics are written.
+For example, the line in the chorus "The Israelites" the handwritten board reads "Me ears are alight".

+The final two cards read "At least I think that’s what he said – but I need to hear it on a Maxell."